 <Source: WAN-IFRA.
 Shows how the electric identifiers are embodied to the news website>

 The OP technology systematically embeds an electronic identifier into digital content, including news articles and advertisements, to enhance the transparency and credibility of online information.
 This unique marker not only stores data about the content’s creators, such as basic company information, editorial policies, and privacy practices, but also facilitates the immediate distinction between authentic content and potential misinformation.
 When digital content is created, the embedded OP marker provides verifiable details about the originators and the distribution channels, which is then independently verified by a third party.
 This verification process, reinforced with an authentication icon visible within the browser, confirms the existence and authenticity of the content originator, covering extensive information such as the corporate stance, reporting obligations, and editorial guidelines.
-Consequently, this sophisticated verification mechanism supports the validation of the content’s reliability, empowering users to make informed decisions regarding the trustworthiness of the information they consume online.
+Consequently, this verification tool empowers users to make informed decisions regarding the trustworthiness of the information they consume online.

 <Source: Originator Profile.
 Shows how OP informs corporate stances>